alexscg/stack-edit-test/test-root.md

 export default Demo;
 ```
-> NOTE: You should use ThemeProvider component as shown in [examples](https://mds.mckinsey.com/develop/react/components/button) on MDS Portal.
-More information on theming can be found [here](https://mds.mckinsey.com/develop/react/components/theming/themecontext).
+> NOTE: For styling you should use ThemeProvider component as shown in [examples](https://mds.mckinsey.com/develop/react/components/button) on MDS Portal.
+More information on theming and styling can be found [here](https://mds.mckinsey.com/develop/react/tutorial/styling).

 #### Alternative installation methods